The Means Test and Chapter 7 Bankruptcy

 After the means test has evaluated your comprehensive financial situation based on these three main factors, a determination will be made as to whether your Chapter 7 filing can proceed.

 If you find yourself in truly dire financial circumstances, filing Chapter 7 bankruptcy may be your best option.
-To learn more about the means test and Chapter 7 bankruptcy, contact the Lafayette Chapter 7 bankruptcy attorneys at the Law Office of Adam G. Young, PLC, by calling 337-261-8800.
+To learn more about the means test and Chapter 7 bankruptcy, contact the Somerset Chapter 7 bankruptcy attorneys at the Law Office of Francisco G. Harrison, PLC, by calling 337-261-8800.